janikvalentin/heavy_rainfall_events/README.md

 On July 14th 2021, the amount of precipitation exceeded 100 liters per m² in one day in parts of North Rhine-Westphalia and Rhineland-Palatinate.
 The consequences were more than 100 people losing their lives to the floods and billions of euros in material damage.
-This project seeks to explore if there is an increase in occurrence and intensity of heavy rainfall events in Germany.
+This project seeks to explore if there is an increase in occurrence and intensity of heavy rain events in Germany.

-Data covering the recordings of 1,084 weather stations across Germany is gathered from the German Meteorological Service.
-The result is a datasetset containing more than 16.5 million observations in the time period 1900-2020.
+Data covering the recordings of 1,084 weather stations across Germany is gathered from the German Weather Service (Deutscher Wetterdienst).
+The result is a datasetset containing more than 16.5 million observations for the period 1900-2020.

 <br/>

 ### Findings

-Despite the high variance of annual events, there has been no significant increase in heavy rain events in Germany so far.
+Despite the high variance of annual events, there has been no significant increase in heavy rain events in Germany over the observed period.
 While the average intensity has also remained constant over the last 100 years, there have been peaks in several years this century, and it remains to be seen whether this trend will continue.